I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 An outlaw wanders through a desolate area and enters a town divided by a gang war.
 He walks slowly and gracefully, ignoring the world around him, even in the midst of a fight.
 You can almost see the tumbleweed and hear Morricone‘s music in the background.
-But what you see in front of you is a rōnin, a samurai without a master.
-Made by Akira Kurosawa, Yojimbo or “Bodyguard” is a 1961 samurai film, which was unofficially remade by Sergio Leone as A Fistful of Dollars (1964).
-That, of course, led to a lawsuit but also acquainted the world with the magnificence of the Japanese cinema.
+But what you see before you is a rōnin: a samurai without a master.
+Made by Akira Kurosawa, Yojimbo, or “Bodyguard” is a 1961 samurai film, which was unofficially remade by Sergio Leone as A Fistful of Dollars (1964).
+That, of course, led to a lawsuit but also acquainted the world with the magnificence of Japanese cinema.

-Kurosawa’s movement was emphasized by using different jump cuts and by photographing his heroes at some distance from different angles.
+Kurosawa’s movement was emphasized through varied jump cuts and by photographing his heroes from a distance and at different angles.

 The story is the same, often copied by Leone scene for scene.
 A samurai wanders around an abandoned dirt road.
-He stops to get a drink at a farm and overhears a dialogue about a nearby town with an ongoing gang dispute.
+He stops at a farm for a drink and overhears a conversation about a nearby town with an ongoing gang dispute.
 It is not long before our rōnin enters a town where two main clans are led by Ushitora and Seibei.
 We see a dog carrying a rotten dead man’s hand.
-When asked about his name, our hero sees a mulberry field and states that he is called Kuwabatake Sanjuro, literally “Mulberry-Field Thirty-Years-Old”.
-His name is not important, similar to (anti-)hero that Clint Eastwood played, often known as Man With No Name.
-He first persuades the weaker Seibei to hire him as a swordsman by killing three men of the opposite clan.
-After a series of double-crossing, you can see Sanjuro watching the two clans fight from above.
-Kurosawa’s cinema is a heroic cinema, portraying the vanishing ideal of a noble hero.
-Sanjuro soon decides that neither side is good enough to fight for, so he plays them both off against the other.
+When asked for his name, our hero sees a mulberry field and says he is called Kuwabatake Sanjuro, literally “Mulberry-Field Thirty-Years-Old”.
+His name is not important, similar to the (anti-)hero Clint Eastwood played, often known as the Man With No Name.

 Hansuke: What happened?
 Why so glum?
 Your business should be booming.